 4. Invite Beneficial Insects To Your Garden

 That’s right.
 Get rid of insects in your garden by inviting insects to your garden.
-The key, however, is to ask the right ones in.
+The key, however, is to ask the right ones.
 For example, the ladybug nymph is a vacuum cleaner for aphids, spider mites, and scale insects.
 So, plant some cosmos, sunflowers, marigolds, or calendulas to bring in those helpful ladybugs.
-Be sure, also, to plant some low-growing plants such as thyme, rosemary, or mint, which serve as a great cover for ground beetles and are also tasty additions for your kitchen.
-Composite flowers such as daisies and chamomile, and mints, including spearmint, peppermint, and catnip, attract predatory wasps, hoverflies, and robber flies, which can also help eat up some of those peskier garden pests.
+Be sure to plant some low-growing plants such as thyme, rosemary, or mint, which serve as an excellent cover for ground beetles and are also tasty additions to your kitchen.
+Composite flowers such as daisies, chamomile, and mints, including spearmint, peppermint, and catnip, attract predatory wasps, hoverflies, robber flies, and canoe also help eat up some of those peskier garden pests.

 5. Pick Veggies, Fruits, And Flowers When Ripe

 Staying on top of your plantings is also a helpful strategy.
 Ripe fruits and veggies are a tasty treat for harmful garden pests.
 Even more so, fruits that have fallen off plants and lie on the ground are an easy mark for insects.
 Overripe fruit or vegetables still clinging to the plant can also hurt the plant by weakening it and making it a perfect target for garden pests.
 So, be sure to stay on top of your garden harvest by picking fruits, veggies, and flowers when they are ready.
-And, be sure to clean up any fruits that have fallen to the ground.
+And be sure to clean up any fruits that have fallen.

 Call OMNIS if Your Garden Pests Have Gotten Out of Control

 If your garden pests have become too much to bear, the chances are that you could benefit from professional garden pest control.
 Based out of Castle Rock, Colorado, the OMNIS team is the perfect partner to help you identify strategies to mitigate pest problems in your garden.
-To learn more about how the OMNIS team can help, fill out our quick contact form or give us a call at 720-583-4126.
+To learn more about how the OMNIS team can help, call us at 720-583-4126.
 We’re here to help.